The use of dispute boards has been growing on large, international projects and this trend is expected to continue.

 "Further, dispute board proceedings are typically drafted into a contract as a pre-condition to a final form of dispute resolution (litigation or arbitration) in a multi-tiered clause.
 The aim of such clauses is for the number and scope of disputes that need to be referred ultimately to litigation or arbitration to be reduced.

 "Dispute boards are creatures of contract rather than law, and parties can shape them in their contract into a form that best suits the needs of their project."

-To read more about the use of dispute boards in international projects, click here to go through to the Construction Law article (paywall).
+To know more about the use of dispute boards in international projects, read the full article on Construction Law (paywall).

 For more information please speak to your local media contact.